StatCan/aaw-security-proposal/02-storage.md

 Access to data will be more restricted from protected workloads.

+In general, the rules are:

+1. Protected B data may be read and written to by a Protected B pod
+2. Unclassified data may be **only read** by a Protected B pod

 ## Disk storage

 Access to disk storage will be restricted based on the classification of the